 All foods composed of animal or plant cells are rich in phosphate, with the major sources being protein-rich foods and cereal grains.
 An increase in dietary magnesium results in a decrease in phosphate absorption, whereas an adequate luminal concentration of sodium is essential to ensure phosphate absorption.

-Dietary phosphate, 1?, 25-dihydroxyvitamin D (1,25(OH)2D3), and parathyroid hormone are main effectors of phosphate absorption.
+Dietary phosphate, 1?, 25-dihydroxyvitamin D (1,25(OH)2D3), and parathyroid hormone are the main effectors of phosphate absorption.

 Epidermal growth factor, glucocorticoids, estrogens, metabolic acidosis and, as more recently shown, phosphatonins also affect the absorption.